geraldfehringer/gerihifi.github.io/_posts/2022-11-02-gerihifi-diy-hifirack.markdown

 - Using material which are not resonating by default, like glass or metal
 - ...always quite important: must fit our living room :smile:

->>**:notes: STEP #2: Define a basic, modular, nice-looking, wood-based DIY rack - with key absorber
+>>**:notes: STEP #2: Define a basic, modular, nice-looking, wood-based DIY rack - with key absorber**

-- Just use [draw.io](https://app.diagrams.net/) to create the initial design - Download XML [here](/assets/article_images/2022-11-02-gerihifi-diy-hifirack/hifirack_en.drawio)
+- Just use [draw.io](https://app.diagrams.net/) to create the initial design - Download my XML [here](/assets/article_images/2022-11-02-gerihifi-diy-hifirack/hifirack_en.drawio)
 - It includes also absorber and spikes I use (BFly Audio & Viablue QTC)
 - Wood: BauBuche Paneel (no idea how to translate into Englisch ;-)
 - Oiling: Rubio Monocoat Oil plus 2C Havanna
+- Screw thread size: M8 (pay attention to proper spikes for heavy load, I used up to 25kg per board and first one for 50kg)

 **Some impressions....**